 The law serves to keep the peace and to promote social justice, establish standards and protect liberties and rights.
 In this case, the couple married with an understanding and an intention about that marriage.
 It could be argued that Mr A breached the faith Mrs A placed in him as her husband by engaging in extra-marital affairs.
 Her departure from an untenable home situation was not sufficient justification to deprive her of the legal and moral entitlement to the joint estate their marital regime guaranteed.

 If circumstances had been different, the court’s decision might also have been different, for example in the scenario we described at the beginning.
 Laws may be straightforward, but people are complex.
 The purpose of the justice system is to ensure the law is applied with finesse to the myriad conditions that arise in human interaction.
 Nowhere is this more necessary than in divorce law.

 Some divorce lawyers are known as “sharks”, because they go on the attack and try to extract revenge on the other spouse.
 While that may be appealing when you are feeling hurt or angry, it is not in anyone’s best interests.
 Handling a case like this one requires sensitivity, tact, and an ability to see the big picture.
 Divorce is not just about the law; it is about people.

-At SD Law we’ll help you negotiate a divorce that is fair, right for your family and secures your future.
+SD Law is a firm of attorneys in Cape Town.
+We’ll help you negotiate a divorce that is fair, right for your family and secures your future.
 We will protect your interests and ensure a fair division of property and assets, without forfeiture of benefits, and we will do so with sensitivity and compassion.
-You will walk away with your dignity intact, like Mrs. A. Call Simon now on +27 (0) 86 099 5146 or email firstname.lastname@example.org.
+You will walk away with your dignity intact, like Mrs. A. Call Simon now on +27 (0) 86 099 5146 or email email@example.com.
 We also offer online consultations.
 We’ll call you back and schedule a meeting at a time that suits you, on the platform of your choosing.